Ahmed-Khaled-Abdelmaksod/Advanced_Calculator/README.md

-# Calculator Project V1.0.1
+# Calculator Project V(1.0.1)

-This project implements a simple calculator using a keypad and an LCD display.
+This project implements a calculator using a keypad and an LCD display.
 It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

 ## Features